Arizona State returns to Sun Devil Stadium in the wake of two consecutive blowout wins as the college football season reaches its midpoint.

 Sun Devils a Heavy Favorite on Friday

-The Sun Devils are expected to have little trouble winning at home Friday night, according to three major Arizona sportsbook operators.
+The Sun Devils are expected to have little trouble winning at home Friday night, according to three major Arizona sports betting apps.

 Arizona State is 2-2 against the spread this season, covering against the Buffaloes (-14) and Bruins (+3), while failing to cover against BYU (-3) and UNLV (-35) for Arizona gamblers.